Who are the friendly faces you’ll meet at the BRC?

 Samirah loves reading and crocheting and crochets breast models for lactation consultants to use!
 After having her son, Ellis, Samirah was looking for another way to be helpful to other moms, so she decided to become a lactation consultant as well.

 Melissa became interested in becoming a Lactation consultant after experiencing trouble with her first son.
 She was amazed by the consultant’s knowledge.
 She became a peer counselor in 2015 and continues to serve as an active member.
 Melissa became an IBCLC in 2018 and has been fortunate enough to be part of the BRC in both her personal breastfeeding life and now as professional in this field!

 Chloe Acker, IBCLC Temple Hospital

 After breastfeeding her daughter and enjoying the journey so much, Chloe wanted to help and support families to do the same.
-Chloe loves spending time with her daughter and is starting a nursing program.
+After taking all the Health Sciences courses needed to become an IBCLC, Chloe quickly realized she would like to continue on to nursing school.
+She is currently working on the maternity floor at Temple for the BRC and loves every minute of it.
+She also loves spending time with her sweet daughter, reading and crocheting.